Dyson V6 Comparison – Dissecting the Differences Between The Different Variants

 It’s getting better with treatment and keeping the environment clean.

 I did some research and one of the causes of this or trigger factors are bed bugs.
-And if take a microscope and look on the mattress, it has millions of them and they multiply fast because it feeds on dead skin that we shed on a daily basis.
+And if take a microscope and look on the mattress, it has millions of them.
+These microscopic creatures multiply fast because it feeds on dead skin that we shed on a daily basis.

 One of the ways of keeping their population in check is to use a vacuum cleaner to suck up all the excess dead skin and bed bugs.